Written by Lois Li, published by Forrest Yu

-—Lois Li, Manager of Marketing Department at Odyssey Tours
+—Lois Li, Manager of the Marketing Department at Odynovo (Formerly Odyssey)

 Clean and tidy streets of Singapore

-The skyline of Central Area of Singapore at night
+The skyline of the Central Area of Singapore at night

-The direction signs can be seen everywhere at the aquarium.
+The direction signs can be seen everywhere in the aquarium

 On a night safari, I chose to explore by myself but lost my way on a tri-crotched crossroad.
 So I took out my map and intended to read it.
 At this time, a zoo staff member approached me and asked whether I needed help.
 To my surprise, as I opened the map, he turned on the torchlight for me.
 Although it was an unintentional behavior, I was still deeply impressed.